 States and the federal government share the costs of these programs; however, the federal government provides the majority of child support enforcement funding.
 Congress reimburses states for two-thirds of their administrative costs.
 States receive a federal match on their child support enforcement expenditures.
 States can also receive additional federal incentive payments for meeting performance measures related to:

 - Paternity establishment.

 States must reinvest the federal match and incentive payments into the child support programs.
 There are also financial penalties for not meeting the performance targets.

 Child support program structures vary widely from state to state.
 Some states have centralized programs with local service offices.
 Other states have county-operated programs, in which the counties are nearly independent of each other in their procedures, forms and requirements.

 At a minimum, services offered in all child support programs include:

-- collecting support payments and enforcing child support orders, and
+- Collecting support payments and enforcing child support orders.